awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 ### Configure Policies and Roles in the Account That Owns the AWS Resource \(*AccountB*\)<a name="pipelines-create-cross-account-setup-accountb"></a>

-When you create an application, deployment, and deployment group in AWS CodeDeploy, you also create an [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html)\. \(This role is created for you if you use the Run Deployment Walkthrough wizard, but you can also create it manually\.\) For a pipeline created in *AccountA* to use AWS CodeDeploy resources created in *AccountB*, you must:
+When you create an application, deployment, and deployment group in CodeDeploy, you also create an [Amazon EC2 instance role](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html)\. \(This role is created for you if you use the Run Deployment Walkthrough wizard, but you can also create it manually\.\) For a pipeline created in *AccountA* to use CodeDeploy resources created in *AccountB*, you must:
 + Configure a policy for the instance role that allows it to access the Amazon S3 bucket where pipeline artifacts are stored\.
 + Create a second role in *AccountB* configured for cross\-account access\.

-  This second role must not only have access to the Amazon S3 bucket in *AccountA*, it must also contain a policy that allows access to the AWS CodeDeploy resources and a trust relationship policy that allows *AccountA* to assume the role\.
+  This second role must not only have access to the Amazon S3 bucket in *AccountA*, it must also contain a policy that allows access to the CodeDeploy resources and a trust relationship policy that allows *AccountA* to assume the role\.
 **Note**
-These policies are specific to setting up AWS CodeDeploy resources to be used in a pipeline created using a different AWS account\.
+These policies are specific to setting up CodeDeploy resources to be used in a pipeline created using a different AWS account\.
 Other AWS resources will require policies specific to their resource requirements\.

-**To create a policy for the Amazon EC2 instance role configured for AWS CodeDeploy \(console\)**
+**To create a policy for the Amazon EC2 instance role configured for CodeDeploy \(console\)**

 1. Sign in to the AWS Management Console with *AccountB* and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In **Dashboard**, choose **Roles**\.

-1. In the list of roles, under **Role Name**, choose the name of the service role used as the Amazon EC2 instance role for the AWS CodeDeploy application\.
+1. In the list of roles, under **Role Name**, choose the name of the service role used as the Amazon EC2 instance role for the CodeDeploy application\.
 This role name can vary, and more than one instance role can be used by a deployment group\.
 For more information, see [Create an IAM Instance Profile for your Amazon EC2 Instances](https://docs.aws.amazon.com/codedeploy/latest/userguide//how-to-create-iam-instance-profile.html)\.

 1. On the **Summary** page, on the **Permissions** tab, expand **Inline Policies**, and then choose **Create Role Policy**\.